StackExchange/stack-blog/_posts/2015-08-25-stack-exchange-podcast-67-the-firehose-of-nerd-dom.markdown

 (That was way too deep, so we'll end with a warning that it's [camworld dot ORG](http://camworld.org) and you should NOT try the other one unless you want your IT department to look at you funny.)

+Thanks for listening to the Stack Exchange Podcast!

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/220469343&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>